Private Fostering

 ST HELENS SAFEGUARDING CHILDPREN PARTNERSHIP PRIVATE FOSTERING PLEDGE

-The following leaflets provide further information on the role of private fostering:
+The following video/leaflets provide further information on the role of private fostering:

 PRIVATE FOSTERING: Information and Advice for children and young people living with a host family